omar-nafea/FullStack/javaScript/8_Testing.md

 expect(concatStrings("abc", "def")).toBe("abcdef");
 ```

 I can use the function that has the name `expect`.
-I then pass the call to the concatStrings function with the specific arguments.
+I then pass the call to the `concatStrings` function with the specific arguments.
 Then I add `toBe` function, which is another testing function, and I pass it the value of what I'm expecting this code to produce.

-I'm essentially stating that I expect the calling concatStrings with abc and def, will return the value abcdef.
+I'm essentially stating that I expect the calling `concatStrings` with "abc" and "def", will return the value "abcdef".

 Testing in JavaScript lets me verify that the function is behaving in the way I intended.
 Testing code in this way ensures three things.